Real German Listening Practice: 6 Video and Audio Tools to Train Your Ears with Authentic German

 There’s little point in German listening practice if it doesn’t prepare you for real life.

-To really make use of your studies, you need to train your ears to hear common German vocabulary and phrases that native speakers actually use.
+One of the essential skills in language learning is training your ears to hear common German vocabulary and phrases that native speakers actually use.

-We’ve got six German listening practice resources that will acclimate you to authentic German speech at any level.
+To practice listening, we’ve got 15 German listening practice resources that will acclimate you to authentic German speech at any level.
 You’ll also find lots of extra learning tools, like transcripts and vocabulary support.

 Contents